Viincentt/investor/README.md

 Reasons being, one is actually trying to predict the market based on news/feeling/ego (whatever you call it) but on this kind of timeframe, one is actually trading/fighting against huge corporations like investment banks, hedge funds, proprietary trading firms, with almost unlimited funds, brain power, infrastructure, direct link to exchanges, who do this as a **job**, every day, all day.

-Now that you understand the picture, the best strategy I came up with is to invest all the money I don't need and never touch it until I retire or pay for anything of substance like a car or a house.
+With this picture in mind, the best strategy I came up with is to invest all the money I **don't** need and never touch it until I retire or pay for anything of substance like a car or a house.

-I believe the biggest companies, have the best people, and they create value overtime.
-Even in failures they are never going to go down.
+I believe the biggest companies, have the best people, and they create value over time.
+Even in times of crisis, they are never going to go down.
 A basic idea would be to invest in the S&P500.
-It is diversified, with a high sharpe ratio, a steady growth over the last decades...
+It is diversified, with a relatively high sharpe ratio, a steady growth over the last decades...
 But I am thinking I can do better than that, because being rich does **not** mean having a lot of money, being rich means having **more** money than others.

 So the first strategy is really simple, instead of investing into the top 500 US companies via the S&P500, I will pick the companies myself and just invest in them regurlarly as I would do with the S&P500.